-Dedicated to opening up the world of information technology to Visually Impaired people
+We are dedicated to opening up the world of information technology to Visually Impaired people.

-The Technology Association of Visually Impaired People is a lively community of Visually Impaired people committed to the liberating effects of technology.
-We offer training, discussion, networking and assistance to all our members.
+The Technology Association of Visually Impaired People (TAVIP) is a lively community of visually impaired people committed to improving access to both mainstream technology and assistive technology.
+We offer training, discussion, networking and assistance to anyone with a visual impairment.

-Established in 1969 as the British Computer Association of the Blind, we’re the oldest computer association for Visually Impaired people in the world and in recent times have transitioned and re-branded to TAVIP, The Technology Association of Visually Impaired People.
+Established in 1969 as the British Computer Association of the Blind, we’re the oldest computer association for visually impaired people in the world and in recent times we have transitioned and re-branded to TAVIP, The Technology Association of Visually Impaired People.

 What do we do?

 - We actively promote the use of computers and technology by visually impaired people.

 - We encourage visually impaired people to explore the benefits of computers at home, at work and for leisure.

 - We stay up to date with advances in technology, identifying relevant resources and information for visually impaired people.